Chettayees

 Chettayees: Lovable Rascals is a 2012 Malayalam comedy film written by Sachy and directed by Shajoon Kariyal.
-The film is produced under the banner of Thakkaali Films, a production house launched by a group of friends – actors Biju Menon and Suresh Krishna, cinematographer P. Sukumar, writer Sachy, and director Shajoon Kariyal.
+The film was produced by Biju Menon, Suresh Krishna, P. Sukumar, Sachy, and Shajoon Kariyal.
+The film features Lal and Biju Menon in the lead roles, along with Miya, Suresh Krishna, P. Sukumar, Sunil Babu in pivotal roles.

 The film tells the story of friendship.
 The story is centered on an eventful New Year celebration of five friends and the sequence of events following it in the next few days.
-It stars Lal, Biju Menon, Suresh Krishna, P. Sukumar, Sunil Babu and Miya in pivotal roles.

 Plot

 The whole story happens over two days, when five friends get together to celebrate New Year's Eve.
 The friends are John a lawyer, Kichu a percussionist, Roopesh Krishna an actor, Bava a chef and Babumon a government employee.
 They are having a blast at John's apartment on the last day of the year.
 John, who is not on good terms with the apartment association, becomes drunk, goes to the new year party and ruins the party.
 The apartment owners Mathew Villangadan and Satheesh who were looking for a way of taking vengeance, find that a girl was staying at their apartment overnight.
 The girl turns out to be Kichu's wife Merlin, who was there to spoil her husband's New Year party.
 When one of the owners provokes them, Kichu slaps him and leaves.